Skip to main content

 Data Sources are provisioned in our Grafana as a part of the custom Application plugin.

-Let's set up the Update Request options for Data Manipulation Panel.
+Let's set up the Update Request options for the Data Manipulation panel.
 We set the URL /api/datasources/proxy/2/feedback/submissions to proxy requests to the API server instead of accessing directly.

 Update request configuration for the data source using HTTP proxy.